 Survey: A drawing of your property showing the location of the lot, the house, boundary lines and existing structures on a property.

-Title: A title, also sometimes referred to as a certificate of title, is a document that serves as proof of ownership of the manufactured home.
+Title: A title, also sometimes referred to as a certificate of title, is a document that serves as proof of ownership of your manufactured home.
 This also can sometimes refer to the document that shows the legal owner of the land.

 USDA Loan: A government-guaranteed home loan under the United States Department of Agriculture that’s funded by an approved lender and meets the USDA’s eligibility requirements to be insured, such as a low-to-moderate income and the home being located in a rural location.